 Now for the fun part — literally.
 As I mentioned, the way Long Game aims to take the sting out of saving is to reward users for their good savings habits.
 This is mostly accomplished via their coin system.

 Simply put, the more money you set aside, the greater the number of coins you can earn.
 From there, these coins can be used to play mini-games that call to mind many gambling favorites.
 Take, for example, the Flip It games that resemble lottery scratchers and the Spin It games that might just make you feel like you’re on Wheel of Fortune.
 While some of these games pay out in additional coins, others offer real-life, legal tender cash that will be added to your balance if you win.
-To that point, games where you’re playing for real prizes — like up to $1,000 — may cost as many as 100 coins to play while other games have entry pricing as low as 5 coins.

 Using and Saving with Long Game